 The Manu National park in the Amazon jungle in Peru was created in 1973 and is composed of up to 2 million hectares.
 Thanks to its high biological diversity, it was declared a World Heritage Site by UNESCO in 1987 and a Biosphere Reserve in 1977.

 Normally, the Manu National Park in the Amazon jungle in Peru can be visited throughout the year.
-But it is recommended to visit most of the attractions in the dry season (May to September).
-Although inside the Amazon it is not usually completely dry, because occasional rains occur, keep in mind that, in the Amazon, it usually rains during the entire year, even in the dry season.
-Inside the jungle, it is usually very humid and the heats can be unbearable.
+But it is recommended to visit most of the attractions in the dry season (May to September) Although inside the Amazon it is not usually completely dry because occasional rains occur, keep in mind that, in the Amazon, it usually rains throughout the entire year, even in the dry season.
+Inside the jungle, it is usually very humid and the heat can be unbearable.
 Even mosquitoes and other insects can be very annoying.
 Although the Reserve is a visual paradise, you must have good gear and certain clothes.
 That is why it is convenient to know what to pack for a tropical holiday.

 As you will see, the Manu National Park in the Amazon jungle in Peru is a place worth knowing.
 You will have many landscapes and wildlife to take photos and observe.
 You can’t miss this beautiful destination

 WHAT TO DO WITHIN THE MANU NATIONAL PARK